Preparing for a Texas Divorce? Consider These Steps

 Consult with an Experienced Divorce Attorney

 Depending upon the circumstances involved, your experienced divorce attorney may or may not advise you to file for divorce prior to discussing your decision with your spouse.
-If you have a good chance of keeping your divorce uncontested, your divorce attorney is very likely to recommend that you discuss it first and file after.
+If you have a good chance of keeping your divorce uncontested, your divorce attorney will likely recommend that you discuss it first and file after.

-Because divorce is so difficult and so fraught with emotions, you may be tempted to forego a careful decision-making process in favor of a quick fix—moving out of your marital home, for example.
-This is rarely in your best interest and is likely to result in unexpected consequences.
+Because divorce is so difficult and fraught with emotions, you may be tempted to forego a careful decision-making process in favor of a quick fix—moving out of your marital home, for example.
+This move is rarely in your best interest and will likely result in unexpected consequences.
 Discuss major decisions like this with your divorce attorney before you proceed.

 The divorce decisions that you make now are too important to leave to chance.
 Working closely with an experienced Killeen divorce attorney will help ensure that your rights are well protected throughout the legal process.